Estimated reading time: 7 minutes

 4. Style and theme

 Your wedding invitation should reflect the aesthetic of your wedding.
 For example, if you’re having a spring wedding in the countryside, you might opt for a floral-style invite, while couples throwing a more casual outdoor affair might like something more bohemian.
 If you’re planning an upscale wedding at a contemporary urban venue, you might choose a modern theme, while a couple getting married in a historic inn might opt for a vintage-style invite.
+If you need a bit more inspiration to find what would work for you, find out what’s going on in the design world with this year’s graphic design trends.

 Source: @ciera.w.design on Instagram